 BACKGROUND

 Hypopharyngeal lipoma is a rare disease that can lead to asphyxiation after aspiration.
-Sclerotic lipoma in the hypopharynx is extremely rare histological type.
+Sclerotic lipoma in the hypopharynx is an extremely rare histological type.
 Hypopharyngeal lipoma should be resected in time after diagnosis.

 CASE SUMMARY

 An 86-year-old female patient presented to our department with a long pedunculated mass protruding from her mouth.
-Until this time，the patient had no dyspnea, dysphagia or throat discomfort.
-Physical examination showed stable vital signs, clear consciousness.
+Until this time, the patient had no dyspnea, dysphagia, or throat discomfort.
+Physical examination showed stable vital signs and clear consciousness.
 The pedicel was derived from the posterior wall of the hypopharynx.
-The tumor was smooth, hyperemic and dark red, about 10 cm long and 4 cm wide.
+The tumor was smooth, hyperemic and dark red, about 10 cm long, and 4 cm wide.
 In order to prevent airway obstruction, the hypopharyngeal tumor was excised in emergent operation.
-The pharyngeal cavity was exposed by the mouth gag during the operation.
+The pharyngeal cavity was exposed by a mouth gag during the operation.
 A disposable plasma knife was used to completely remove the tumor along the base of the new organism, and no active bleeding occurred.
 The postoperative pathological results were sclerotic lipoma.

 CONCLUSION

-Lipoma in the pharynx is relatively rare. they must be taken immediate referral to the Ear-Nose-Throat specialists and complete surgical excision as soon as possible to prevent serious complications such as airway obstruction and death.
+Lipoma in the pharynx is relatively rare.
+Patients with this condition must be referred immediately to Ear-Nose-Throat specialists and complete surgical excision should be performed as soon as possible to prevent serious complications, such as airway obstruction and death.

 Key words: Hypopharynx tumor; Sclerotic lipoma; Plasma; Case report